Last updated on May 8th, 2020

 I thoroughly enjoyed Talisay Beach and Hidden Beach.
 Helicopter Island and Matinloc Island weren’t all they’re made out to be, but overall it was a great tour with incredible sights.

-Tour C Costs
+Tour C Packages

-- $25.
+Tour C is also slightly further from El Nido but for only $25, its definitely worth it.
 You can find the best El Nido Tour C deals here.

 El Nido Tour C Itinerary

 - Helicopter Island